The Clayton Engineering Co., Inc. – A Brief History

 1969 – 725 Old Ballas Front of Bldg.

 1976 – Clayton Surveying & Engineering purchased the 8-generation company Myers, Keller & Byers.
 Bob Myers was the first Missouri State Land Surveyor and MKB had more than a hundred years of detailed surveys, records and plans from their location on Broadway, downtown St. Louis, MO.
 The MKB records are often still used today, many have been scanned and digitized for easier access and use.
-MKB records included the records and field books by J.T.
-Dodds, the City of St. Louis surveyor from around 1900 until about 1915.
+MKB records included the field books and works by J.T.
+Dodds, who was the a prominent surveyor in St. Louis from the 1850s-1890s.
+One significant contribution of his included the surveying for the Eads Bridge, completed in 1874.
 Also, the private records from R.E.
 McMath Surveying Co were inherited.
 McMath was the City of St. Louis building surveyor from the 1880s-1900.
+MKB, Dodds & McMath were instrumental as surveyors through the 1800s and 1900s in mapping and developing the City of St. Louis, and surrounding areas.

 Needless to say, an extensive surveying and engineering history of the City of St. Louis, blocks, subdivisions and other private records became part of the 50 year old company’s private record collection.